janbodnar/FSharp-Examples/pattern-match.md

 the comparison of an expression with a set of patterns.
 In addition to
 pattern matching expression we have pattern matching function.

+The function version is a short hand for the full match syntax in the
+special case where the match statement is the entire function and the
+function only has a single argument (tuples count as one).

 ## String constant

 ```F#